A Foodcentric Life

 Home » Recipes » Vegetables & Side Dishes

-I had a friend whose idea of green bean salad meant draining canned green beans and dousing them in bottled Italian salad dressing.
-The memory of those drab, soggy beans as green bean salad still makes me grimace.
-Instead, try this easy, vibrantly colored green bean salad with sweet tomatoes and corn.
-Serve it chilled and breathe a sigh of relief on hot summer days.
+I had a friend whose idea of an easy green bean salad meant draining canned green beans and dousing them in bottled Italian salad dressing for an Italian green bean salad.
+The memory of those drab, soggy beans as a green bean salad still makes me grimace.
+When summer vegetables are at their best, make a fresh green bean salad.

 Jump to: